 Which 7 delivery strategies are most effective?

-This is the second of three lessons about Delivery Strategies.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Delivery Strategies.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce seven tips for successful presentations

 – Explore each tip in relation to academic contexts